Ethiopia parliament lifts wartime state of emergency early | DW | 15.02.2022

 The conflict has claimed thousands of lives and pushed hundreds of thousands into famine.

-The World Health Organisation said it delivered medical supplies to Tigray for the first time since July but could not get the fuel needed to distribute the aid further.
+The World Health Organization (WHO) said it delivered medical supplies to Tigray for the first time since July but could not get the fuel needed to distribute the aid further.

 The supplies include antibiotics, medicines for malaria and diabetes, treatment for severe acute malnutrition, reproductive health supplies, and personal protective equipment.